Skip to main content

 • February 12, 2025

-2025.02.12 The Guardian: Two senior ICE officials reassigned over slow rate of deportations and arrests
+2025.02.12 Reported: Two senior Ice officials reassigned over slow rate of deportations and arrests - The Guardian

 The Guardian reports that Russell Holt and Peter Berg, two senior Immigration and Customs Enforcement (ICE) officials, were recently removed from their posts overseeing enforcement and removal operations and reassigned to local offices.
 The reassignments were a result of "frustration that deportation and arrest numbers were not increasing fast enough" to meet the Trump administration's targets.
-DHS confirmed the reassignments, stating ICE "needs a culture of accountability that it has been starved of for the past four years.
-We have a president, DHS secretary, and American people who rightfully demand results, and our [ICE] leadership will ensure the agency delivers."
+DHS confirmed the reassignments, stating ICE "needs a culture of accountability that it has been starved of for the past four years."

 View Document